Teichm\"uller spaces of Riemann surfaces with orbifold points of arbitrary order and cluster variables: Introduction

 \section{Introduction}

 Since their appearance, cluster variables~\cite{FZ} find applications in geometry.
-An important example of the cluster variables in the case where exchange polynomial is of the second-order is provided by $\lambda$-lengths~\cite{ThSh},~\cite{Penn1} of curves that make ideal triangle partitions of fundamental domains of Riemann surfaces with punctures.
-These systems were generalized in~\cite{Fock1},~\cite{Fock2} to the case of Riemann surfaces with holes.
+An important example of the cluster variables is provided by $\lambda$-lengths~\cite{ThSh},~\cite{Penn1} of curves that partitions Riemann surfaces with punctures into ideal triangles.
+In this case, exchange polynomials are quadratic.
+These coordinates were generalized in~\cite{Fock1},~\cite{Fock2} to the case of Riemann surfaces with holes.
 At the same time, a combinatorial description of geodesic functions in terms of the dual variables, the shear coordinates, as well as their quantization, was developed in~\cite{ChF}.
 Amazingly enough, transition from punctures to holes does not effectively change the corresponding cluster algebra.
 Generalizations of Teichm\"uller spaces of Riemann surfaces to the case of bordered Riemann surfaces~\cite{KaufPen} or ciliated Riemann surfaces~\cite{FG} were constructed.
 The corresponding cluster algebras were developed in~\cite{GSV1,FG1,FST}, whereas the geometrical pattern underlying the bordered Riemann surfaces was identified with that of Riemann surfaces with ${\mathbb Z}_2$-orbifold points in~\cite{Ch1},~\cite{Ch1a}, where the corresponding mutations (flips) in terms of the shear coordinates were constructed.
-These flips preserve the sets of geodesic functions; on the level of cluster variables the corresponding transformations were considered in~\cite{FST-Orb}; the mutations of cluster variables were there again given by the standard two-term relations.
+These flips preserve the sets of geodesic functions; the corresponding transformations for cluster variables were considered in~\cite{FST-Orb} and the corresponding mutations were again given by the standard two-term relations.
 In \cite{ChM}, the description of Teichm\"uller spaces of Riemann surfaces with holes and with orbifold points of order two and three was given.